jtushman/memory_utils/README.rst

 Yeah Memory Issues!!

-"Memory Issues" happens to the best of us.  ``memory_utils`` will give you simple tools to quickly issolate "The" cuplrit, and ideally, warn you before you run into issues.
+Memory Issues happen to the best of us.  ``memory_utils`` will give you simple tools to quickly isolate the cuplrit, and ideally, warn you before you run into issues.

 From my experience, there is no silver-bullet in dealing with memory issues.
 You just have to roll up your sleeve and get